-The Achilles tendon is especially tightened when we stand on our toes.
-This movement is called plantarflexion.
-Depending on the type of complaint, recognizable pain may occur or inability to stand on toes.
+The Achilles tendon is especially tightened when we come to stand on our toes.
+We call this movement plantarflexion.
+Depending on the type of complaint, there may be recognizable pain or inability to stand on the toes.

 Stretch and specific testing of the Achilles tendon

-With the knee in a stretched position, the ankle is flexed.
-When there is recognizable pain the test is positive.
-Specifically, for example, is the Thompson test.
-The patient lies flat on the stomach with the feet free.
-The therapist gently squeezes the calf muscles.
-If the Achilles tendon is intact, the foot should move.
-If this does not happen, it is clear that there is a rupture.
+With the knee in an extended position, the ankle is flexed.
+When there is recognizable pain, the test is positive.
+Specifics include the Thompson test.
+In this, the patient lies flat on the stomach with the feet free.
+The therapist gently squeezes the calf muscles where, if the Achilles tendon is intact, the foot should move.
+If this does not happen it is clear that there is a rupture

 Risk factors for acquiring an Achilles tendon injury

-There are several known risk factors for developing on Achilles tendon injuries:
+There are several known risk factors for developing Achilles tendon injuries: